-Bipolar disorder is a mental condition characterized by extreme mood swings, such as elevated moods and periods of depression.
-Teenagers with bipolar disorder often experience academic problems, issues dealing with peers, and high levels of family dysfunction.
-They may also have an elevated risk of substance abuse and suicidal thoughts and behavior.
+Bipolar disorder is a mental illness characterized by major mood fluctuations, including periods of euphoria (mania) and sadness (depression).
+Bipolar disorder in teens may often lead to academic challenges, social problems, and significant levels of familial dysfunction.
+Such teens may also be more prone to substance abuse and suicidal thoughts and conduct.

-Previously, it was believed that bipolar disorder was prevalent only in adults; however, studies have found that it might occur in 0.1–1% of children and adolescents (1).
-Not all teenagers who show extreme emotions may have bipolar disorder, so a proper diagnosis is necessary before labeling a child with this mental disorder.
-No cure is available for this condition, but the symptoms can be managed with therapy and medication.
+Bipolar disorder was previously thought to affect only adults; however, studies have revealed that it may affect 0.1–1% of children and adolescents (1).
+Since not all teenagers who display intense emotions have bipolar disorder, a formal diagnosis is required before a child is labeled with this mental illness.
+This disorder cannot be completely cured; however, the symptoms can be managed with therapy and medicines.

-In this post, we discuss the signs, symptoms, diagnostic methods, and treatment options for bipolar disorder in teens.
+This post discusses the signs, symptoms, diagnostic procedures, and treatment choices for bipolar disorder in teenagers.

 Symptoms Of Bipolar Disorder In Teens